slipstream/SlipStreamDocumentation/docs/administrator-manual/src/main/markdown/05-configuration.md

 most browsers and by most java distributions.
 Follow the instructions of your chosen provider to obtain a signed certificate.
 Usually, this certificate is delivered in X509 form (`*.pem` file).
-To use this for the SlipStream™ server it must be converted either to PKCS12 for JKS format.
+To use this for the SlipStream server it must be converted either to PKCS12 for JKS format.

 To convert, the certificate and key into a PKCS12 format do the